Currency

-Quantum apocalypse: what it is and whether we should worry about it
+Quantum apocalypse: what it is and whether we should be worried about it

 Quantum computers may replace modern machines in the near future.
 They will be thousands of times more powerful, but they can pose a potential danger to humanity, which could lead to a global catastrophe called the quantum apocalypse.